Episode 282

 Though her siblings' houses were chaotic, messy, and filled with conflict, Lauren's house was different.

-Though she was young, she and her family lived a white picket picket fence kind of life compared to her two older sisters and two older brothers.
+Though she was young, she and her family lived a white picket fence kind of life compared to her two older sisters and two older brothers.

 Her sister Elizabeth or Lizzie was on drugs and had already lost custody of her children.